Krishna1057460/Qliksense-/README.md

 Year,QUARTER,MONTH,WEEK,DATE are the feilds for Master calander. you can select the DATE,---to Filter the data of particular Data on that Date.
-Created pie chart  with different types of  broadband Types. order type, Package type , Order status like cancelled-installed.compar
+Created pie chart  with different types of  broadband Types. order type, Package type , Order status like cancelled-installed.